 - Demonstration of conduct in compliance with standards outlined in the Park University Student Handbook and the Employee Handbook.

-Evaluations are submitted to the School of Graduate and Professional Studies at the end of each semester.
+Evaluations are submitted to Academic Affairs at the end of each semester.

 Persons holding graduate assistantships must be treated fairly and professionally, consistent with the highest professional standards.